Government is the OWNER of All Leasehold-Plantation-Lands in Kerala.

 • Note: Sec.
 72F speaks as to ‘Land Tribunal to issue notices and determine the compensation and purchase price; and Sec.
 72MM provides for jointly applying, by the cultivating tenant, the landowner, the intermediary, the holders of encumbrances, etc, to the Land Tribunal, for an order for ‘assignment by mutual agreement’ to the cultivating tenant.

-3. The Tenant is Liable to pay ‘Rent and Land Tax
+3. The Tenants are Liable to pay ‘Rent and Land Tax

 In Jagannath Temple Managing Committee v.
 Siddha Math, (2015) 16 SCC 542, while dealing with the ‘vesting’ under Land Acquisition Act,1894, it is held that ‘it is a settled principle of law that once a property is vested by an Act of legislature, to achieve the laudable object, the same cannot be divested by the enactment of any subsequent general law and vest such property under such law.’